ppy/osu-wiki/wiki/Glossary/en.md

 ### Spectator Aura

-Spectator aura is a mysterious phenomenon that could cause players to [choke](/wiki/choke) their [combo](/wiki/combo), or fail a beatmap from having a spectator(s) spectate their gameplay.
+A mysterious phenomenon that could cause players to [choke](/wiki/choke) their [combo](/wiki/combo), or fail a beatmap from having a spectator(s) spectate their gameplay.

 ### Stacked